 If you need to report a Non-Farmed Animal welfare case during office hours Monday – Friday 9am-5pm you should contact 0300 200 7840.

 For emergency animal welfare cases only between 9am and 5pm at weekends and over holiday periods contact the same number and you will be directed to an out of hours service.

-The Department of Agriculture and Rural Development (DARD) is responsible for enforcement of the Welfare of Animals (NI) Act 2011, in relation to Farmed Animals.
-Welfare complaints in respect of Farmed Animals (that is animals bred or kept for the production of food, wool or skin or other farming purposes) should be referred to DARD.
+The Department of Agriculture Enviroment and Rural Affairs(DAERA) is responsible for enforcement of the Welfare of Animals (NI) Act 2011, in relation to Farmed Animals.
+Welfare complaints in respect of Farmed Animals (that is animals bred or kept for the production of food, wool or skin or other farming purposes) should be referred to DAERA.